cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

 ## Asynchronous Operations

-In many situations, such as creating resources in a Cloud environment, an operation might be waiting for an asynchronous activity to end (for example, waiting for a VM to start).
+In many situations, such as creating resources in a cloud environment, an operation might be waiting for an asynchronous activity to end (for example, waiting for a VM to start).
 Instead of implementing a wait-for mechanism in the operation that will wait until the asynchronous activity is over (which blocks the worker process that executes the operation from executing other operations in the meantime), operations can request to be retried after a specific length time to check whether the asynchronous activity has finished.